Trainers would like to tell their Students

 Keep things moving.
 Without proper direction, classes can quickly get out of control with time eating behavior from distracted students.
 Oftentimes the student that’s most attentive and prepared to learn gets penalized by the student that’s not.
 Try to give students equal time, if possible.
 Obviously, this will vary by individual needs, but your students will appreciate getting equal time to work on their skills.

-Be kind and uplifting.
-No, I’m not suggesting puffery.
-But your students need positive reinforcement too.
-If there is any possible way to encourage them, you should.
-If they can walk away from the class feeling hopeful and positive about the work they are doing, they will be more likely to continue.
+Be kind and uplifting to your students.
+No, I’m not suggestion puffery.
+But, just like our dogs, positive reinforcement goes much further than negative.
+If there is any possible way to uplift your student, you should.
+If they can walk away from the class feeling hopeful and positive about the work they are doing in your class, they will be encouraged to keep working.
 A deflated student will not want to come to class.

 We are all guilty of at least one of these.